saylesss88/nix-book/src/nix/impermanence.md

 lsblk
 sudo btrfs subvol list /
 ```

+Also inspect your `disk-config.nix` to ensure you refer to the correct `subvol=`
+names.

 If you need to repair your system (e.g., forgot root password, fix a broken
 config, etc.), follow these steps to chroot into your NixOS install: